ixa-ehu/ixa-pipe-nerc/README.md

 [ixa-pipe-pos](https://github.com/ixa-ehu/ixa-pipe-pos) as shown in the example.

-There are several options to tag with ixa-pipe-nerc:
+There are several options to tag with ixa-pipe-nerc which can be combined
+together:

 + **lang**: choose between en and es.
 If no language is chosen, the one specified in the NAF header will be used.